 Listowel Rambling House

-Listowel Rambling House at Kerry Writers’ Museum takes place on the last Thursday of every month from 8.30 pm.
-The “rambling house” tradition has been revived in recent years, particularly in North Kerry, where people come together to be entertained by songs, recitations, stories, and dance.
+Listowel Rambling House at Kerry Writers’ Museum revives this old Irish tradition of long ago where people come together to be entertained by songs, recitations, stories, and dance.

 Eamonn Kelly, the famous seanchaí, who hosted the 1950’s RTE Radio 1 series, “The Rambling House” described a rambling house as being a place “where the affairs of the day were debated, where entertainment mingled with education”.
 That programme began with the invitation: